corunet/groovy-memory-limiter/README.md

 #### Recovering stats after execution
-Average and peak memory consumption can be recovered from the `MemoryQuotaCheck` instance after the scripts finishes execution.
+Average and peak memory consumption can be recovered from the `MemoryQuotaCheck` instance after the script finishes execution.
 Just recover it from the `Script` object like this.

 ```